-Full TitleA Phase II Study of Afatinib in Patients with Advanced HER2-positive Trastuzumab-Refractory Advanced Esophagogastric Cancer Back to top
+Full TitleA Phase II Study of Afatinib and Paclitaxel in Patients with Advanced HER2-positive Trastuzumab-Refractory Advanced Esophagogastric Cancer

 Cancers of at the junction of the esophagus and stomach (esophagogastric cancers) that produce high levels of a protein called HER2 may be treated with trastuzumab, a drug that targets this protein.
 However, in some patients, the cancer continues growing despite trastuzumab therapy.